exo-archives/aio/server/common/src/main/common/EXO-AIO-README.txt

     * See also: http://wiki.apache.org/tomcat/FAQ/Miscellaneous#Q27

-If you meet Hibernate cache exception appears when launching server AIO, please take o look at:
+If you meet Hibernate cache exception appears when launching server AIO, please take a look at:

     * https://jira.exoplatform.org/browse/ALL-419

-If you can not send mail in Jboss server, please take o look at:
+If you cannot send mail in Jboss server, please take a look at:
     * https://jira.exoplatform.org/browse/CS-4991

 ======================